Observational constraint on Dark Energy from Quantum Uncertainty: Dark energy density and pressure

-We assume that dark energy is composed of massless scalar boson in vacuum, using Eq. (\ref{eq17}), and obtain the dark energy density ${\rho _{de}} = {({t_p}t)^{ - 2}}$.
-We introduce a numerical constant to ensure the equals sign satisfies Eq. (\ref{eq3}) or (\ref{eq4}), and choose the conformal time $\eta $ as the time scale $t$ \cite{Cai,Wei}.
+We assume that dark energy is composed of massless particle pairs in vacuum, using Eq. (\ref{eq17}), and obtain the dark energy density ${\rho _{de}} \sim {({t_p}t)^{ - 2}}$.
+We introduce a energy level constant to the dark energy density.
 Hence, the energy density can be written as